 Having a flu vaccine does not give you flu and it is safe to have a vaccine

-Our seasonal flu vaccination programme is started at the end of September/beginning of October.
-Please keep an eye open in the surgery for clinic dates.
-Below is a list of the “at risk groups” included in this year’s programme:
+Our seasonal flu vaccination programme starts at the end of September/beginning of October, depending on vaccine delivery.
+Patients will receive a letter inviting them to a drop in clinic held on a Saturday.
+Below is a list of “at risk groups” included in this year’s programme:

 - All those aged over 6 months and in a clinical risk group :